1969 Major League Baseball season: Venues

 The Washington Senators' District of Columbia Stadium was announced to be renamed to Robert F. Kennedy Memorial Stadium on January 18, in the last days of the Johnson Administration, Secretary of the Interior Stewart Udall announced that the stadium would be renamed Robert F. Kennedy Memorial Stadium, in Kennedy's honor following his assassination in 1968.
 The dedication ceremony at the stadium was held several months later on June 7.
 The official renaming ceremony was held on June 7, but by then many had already been referring to it as "RFK Stadium" or simply "RFK".

-In addition to their primary home at White Sox Park, the Chicago White Sox would continue to play at the former home of the Milwaukee Braves in Milwaukee, Wisconsin, at Milwaukee County Stadium, playing 11 of 81 home games (one against every other American League team).
-Though accounting for only 14% of home games, these 11 games accounted for 34% of the all home games for the White Sox.
+In addition to their primary home at White Sox Park, the Chicago White Sox would continue to play at the former home of the Milwaukee Braves in Milwaukee, Wisconsin, at Milwaukee County Stadium, playing 11 of 81 home games (one against every other American League team), on April 23, May 22, 28, June 11, 16, July 2, 7, August 6, 13, September 1, and 26.
+Though accounting for only 14% of home games, these 11 games accounted for 34% of all home games attendance for the White Sox.

+Media

-Television coverage
+Television

 NBC was the exclusive national TV broadcaster of MLB, airing the weekend Game of the Week, the All-Star Game, both League Championship Series, and the World Series.